-Please download the NPS Up and Running guide, a one-page flyer which provides key contact info (phone numbers, street addresses, and URLs) for resources to maximize learning.
+Please download the NPS Key Contacts guide, a one-page flyer which provides phone numbers, street addresses, and URLs for resources to maximize learning.
 The guide includes pointers to health services, counselors, the NPS Chaplain, the Crisis Line, and other sources of assistance.

 Your Program Officer: Contacting your program officer is the first step to explore options for support inside and outside the classroom.
 He or she will listen to your concerns and help direct you to the right resources.

 Philip Gonda, Associate Dean of Students: (831) 656-7843

 CDR Kenneth Ferguson, Deputy Dean of Students, (831) 656-3385